Radiotopia: Theory of Everything

+This Day

+Hosted by journalist Jody Avirgan and historians Nicole Hemmer and Kellie Carter Jackson, This Day (formerly This Day in Esoteric Political History) looks back at notable moments in the history of American politics and government for insights on current-day issues and developments.

 ZigZag

 ZigZag is the first production by Stable Genius Productions, a startup formed by Manoush Zomorodi, the former host of WNYC's podcast Note to Self, and her colleague Jen Poyant.
 The show itself is a documentary of the early days of the new company.

 Former shows

 99% Invisible

 99% Invisible is an independently produced radio show created by Roman Mars that focuses on design and architecture.
 It began as a collaborative project between San Francisco public radio station KALW and the American Institute of Architects in San Francisco.
 In April 2021 the company that produces the show (99% Invisible Inc.) was acquired by SiriusXM, with 99% Invisible moving to the Stitcher Radio network.

 Appearances

-Appearances is a semi autobiographical podcast by Sharon Mashihi, an audio artist, screenwriter, and story editor, that had a limited run on Radiotopia.
+Appearances is a semi-autobiographical podcast by Sharon Mashihi, an audio artist, screenwriter, and story editor, that had a limited run on Radiotopia.

 Criminal

-Criminal is an independently-produced podcast that focuses on true crime.
+Criminal is an independently produced podcast that focuses on true crime.
 The show describes itself as telling "stories of people who've done wrong, been wronged, or gotten caught somewhere in the middle".
-In 2021, Criminal host, Phoebe Judge, announced the show would leave the Radiotopia network to Vox Media.
-Judge expressed the change to be due to wishing to grow Criminal and spend more time on storytelling over business running.
+In 2021, Criminal host Phoebe Judge announced the show would move from Radiotopia to Vox Media.
+Judge attributed the change to a wish to grow the podcast and spend more time on storytelling over business running.
 The founders expressed gratitude towards Radiotopia in a PRX newsletter.
 Criminal left alongside This is Love and Phoebe Reads a Mystery.